Letters of Recommendation

 If I agree to write for you after your initial email, it’s time to add me as a reference to all of your applications.
 While adding my information to applications, please note:

 • When listing me as a reference, I expect you to fill in as much information as possible.
-See my Statistics Faculty page for most of that information.
+See my Illinois Faculty page for most of that information.
 Specifically:

 • Prefix: Dr.